-Figure 3-3 Wiring of signal cables (top cable access)
+Figure 3-2 Wiring of signal cables (top cable access)

-4 Operator Control and Display Panel
+Chapter 4: Operator Control and Display Panel

-This chapter introduces the functions and use of the components on the UPS operation and display panel, and provides LCD display information, including the different landing pages, detailed menu messages, prompt windows message, and UPS alarm list.
+This chapter introduces the functions and use of the components on the UPS operation and display panel, and provides LCD display information, including the types of LCD screen, detailed menu messages, prompt windows message, and UPS alarm list.

-4.1 Introduction
+4.1.
+Introduction

-The operator & display panel is located on the front panel of the UPS.
-The operator & display panel allows the user to operate and monitor the UPS, and view the UPS parameters, UPS and battery status information and any alarm messages.
-As shown in Figure 4-1, the operator & display panel includes an LCD screen, menu keys, and LED indicators (run indicator and alarm indicator)
+The operator and display panel is located on the front panel of the UPS.
+The operator and display panel allow the user to operate and monitor the UPS, and view the UPS parameters, UPS and battery status information and any alarm messages.

+As shown in Figure 4-1, the operator and display panel include an LCD screen, menu keys, and LED indicators (run indicator and alarm indicator).

-Figure 4-1 Operation and display panel
+Figure 4-1 Operation and Display Panel